siku2/action-hosting-deploy/README.md

 If you omit this option, you'll need to find the preview URL in the action's build log.

-### `expires` _{string}_

-The length of time the preview channel should remain active.
-If left blank, the action uses the default expiry of 7 days.

-### `projectId` _{string}_

-The Firebase project that contains the Hosting site to which you want to deploy.
-If left blank, you need to check in a `.firebaserc` file so that the Firebase CLI knows which Firebase project to use.

-### `channelId` _{string}_

-The channel to deploy to.
-If you don't set it, the action creates a new preview channel per-PR or per-branch.
-If you set it to **`live`**, the action deploys to the live channel of your default Hosting site.

-You usually want to leave this blank so that each PR gets its own preview channel.
-An exception might be that you always want to deploy a certain branch to a long-lived preview channel (for example, you may want to deploy every commit from your `next` branch to a `preprod` preview channel).

-### `targets` _{string}_

-Comma-separated list of targets to deploy to.
-Corresponds to the `--only` CLI argument.
-Do not include the `hosting:` prefix, only the site id.

-### `entryPoint` _{string}_

-The location of your [`firebase.json`](https://firebase.google.com/docs/cli#the_firebasejson_file) file relative to the root of your repository.
-Defaults to `.` (the root of your repo).

 ## Outputs

 Values emitted by this action that can be consumed by other actions later in your workflow